Here are a few misconceptions about car finance

 You must get 100% financing

 Again, incorrect.
 You can chat to your loan adviser about being flexible with the finance terms depending on how much money you have available upfront.
-A larger deposit can mean you are eligible for more favourable terms to your loan.
+A larger deposit can mean you are eligible for more favourable terms for your loan.

 Applying for a car loan has to be through the dealer